Winner-Dimiri/Sales-Performance-Analysis/README.md

 	- The South region emerged as the highest-performing region in both sales and revenue generation.
 	- The North and West regions recorded significant year-on-year growth across both sales and revenue, suggesting rising market potential or improved distribution efforts.
 	- The East region had the lowest performance and experienced a considerable drop in revenue, signaling strategic reevaluation.
 - Analysis of the complete 2023 dataset revealed a 4.61% decline in Q4 performance.
-Additionally, sales and revenue increased from September to October, followed by a decline in both metrics from November to December.
+Additionally, sales and revenue increased from September to October, followed by a decline in both metrics from November to December, despite the festive season.

 ### Recommendations
 - Investigate and address the Q3 and July performance dip.